Tugboat, Curtis Bay, Baltimore, Maryland, August 2000. Photo by Diane F. Evartt.

 Among Maryland cities, Baltimore significantly contributes to the State's economy.
 The IESE Business School at the University of Navarra in Spain ranked Baltimore no. 18 of world cities on its 2016 annual "Cities in Motion Index."
 The ranking is based on ten categories, including economy, governance, urban planning, technology, environment, and transportation.
 In July 2014, Fodor's Travel ranked Baltimore as one of the "World's 15 Best Waterfront Cities."

-With 181,320 workers in 2015, Maryland tech employment density is the fourth highest in the nation.
+With 182,539 workers in 2016, Maryland ranked fifth for concentration of tech employment in the private sector.
 Aiding the State's growth is the InvestMaryland Program, which added $84 million to Maryland's high-tech base during Fiscal Year 2012, and is overseen by the Maryland Venture Fund Authority.

 Federal agencies located in Maryland have been a catalyst for the State's technology base.
 These include the National Institutes of Health, the National Institute of Standards and Technology, the National Aeronautics and Space Administration, Goddard Space Flight Center, and Department of Defense operations.
 Advanced technology enterprise is especially strong in telecommunications, computer sciences, and biotechnology.